Ranking Structure

 1. In charge of overseeing day-to-day operations of one squad.

-Must organize events for the squad.
+4. Organize events for the squad.

 6. May demote with acknowledgement from the section chief.

-7. Must assign the squad staff and senior staff to tasks and duties.
+8. Assign the squad staff and senior staff to tasks and duties.

-8. Must make sure that squad staff is properly trained.
+9. Make sure that squad staff is properly trained.

-9. Attend weekly division meeting.
+10. Attend the weekly division meeting.

 Lieutenant General